 In 1529 Thomas More became chancellor of England.
-Afterwards More persecuted Protestants.
-During his time as chancellor of England several Protestants were burned to death.
+Afterward More persecuted Protestants.
+During his time as chancellor of England, several Protestants were burned to death.
 In 1530 a man named Thomas Hitton was burned at Maidstone, Kent.
 Thomas More called him 'the Devil's stinking martyr'.
 However More resigned in 1532.

 Then in 1534 King Henry VIII became head of the Church of England.
 Thomas More refused to swear an oath recognizing Henry as head of the English Church.
 So he was tried for treason and he was found guilty.
 Thomas More was beheaded on 6 July 1535.

 A short biography of Queen Mary

 A short biography of Anne Askew